 “That is correct,” Robert replied.

-“I own 2 businesses here and there are others with businesses as well.
+“I own 2 businesses here, and there are others with businesses as well.
 What will happen to them?”
 Candy asked.

 “What kind of businesses?”
 Robert asked in reply realizing there were gaps that Candy’s personnel file did not cover.

 Robert in his investigations had actually tried the one and only massage parlor on the ship.
-He had asked about getting a little sex on the side and was promptly informed by the android giving him the massage that she was not allowed to have any kind of sex with the customers.
-“I don’t see a problem as long as those business support the construction work or the entertainment of the workers during their off time according to military regulations,” he replied.
+He had asked about getting a little sex on the side and had been promptly informed by the android giving him the massage that she was not allowed to have any kind of sex with the customers.
+“I don’t see a problem as long as those businesses support the construction work or the entertainment of the workers during their off time according to military regulations,” he replied.
 He made a mental note to ask Candy later about coupons for free massages.